Trupti1594/Data-structures/README.md

 ![image](https://github.com/user-attachments/assets/042acfc7-5021-4487-afc0-50b5216fafaf)

-# NestedLoops #
+# SpaceComplexity #

 - Amount of space taken by an algo as a function of input size (n).Its not the actual space taken by the program.
-- Our code consist of input and auxilary input so space complexity is calculated for auxilary input not for actual input.
+- Our code consist of input and auxilary input so space complexity is calculated for auxilary
+- input not for actual input.
   - Example arr[] is an input array, so the quesn is like store the square of each element of input array (arr[]) to the squar[]. so if arr will have 10 elements so squar will also have squared value of 10 elements. so space complexityu for squar[] is O(n).

+# NestedLoops #
+1) For outer loop count the no. of lines/rows.
+2) For inner loop focus on columns and connect them somehow to the rows.
+3) Whatever you are printing(eg "*") print them inside inner loop.
+4) Observe some symmetry in some case (optional step)